Naman-Pal/SIHMON/ceng355report.md

 #### 3.5.1 Backend- push/pull from Firebase database
 ### 3.6 Internationalization
 ### 3.7 Test cases
 In this project test cases are utilized to test the proper functionality of specific components of the app.
-The app uses a navigation drawer to enhance end users' UI experience, specific test cases are made to ensure the user is getting the expected result.
+The app uses a navigation drawer to enhance end users' UI experience, and specific test cases are made to ensure the user is getting the expected result.

 Example of one test case that tested the navigation drawer to open the oxygen/pulse fragment:
 ```